loudoweb/AtlasTriangle/README.md

 # Renderer
 Openfl Renderer using graphics.drawTriangles (gpu accelerated) I'll try to make a renderer using context3d.drawTriangles or directly gl later if it can improve performance or reduce memory footprint
+PR welcome to add other engines renderer :)

 # features
  * Batching (one drawcall per bitmapdata or shader instance)